SriramK89/LaTeX-Packages-Ubuntu/README.md

       latex <package_name>.ins

-3. Make a new folder inside the package directory of LaTeX software using the following command:
+3. Come out of the package directory using **cd..** command.

-      `sudo mkdir /usr/share/texlive/texmf-dist/tex/latex/<package_name>`

-4. Now move the <package_name>.sty to the LaTeX software using the command:
+4. Now move the folder containing .sty files to the LaTeX software using the command:

-      `sudo mv <package_name>.sty /usr/share/texlive/texmf-dist/tex/latex/<package_name>/`
+      `sudo mv <folder_name> /usr/share/texlive/texmf-dist/tex/latex/`

 5. After moving, update the package repository of LaTeX using the command: